Eddy12597/HealthInsuranceReimbursement/README.md

 ### Todos:

 1. Find API endpoint (should have drug name, drug reimbursement rate, and a short description for extra info).
+    Pipeline:
+    PDF to Text Conversion
+      If PDFs are digital/native, extract text directly (e.g., pdfplumber, PyMuPDF).
+      If PDFs are scanned images, apply OCR (e.g., OCRmyPDF or Tesseract) to convert pages to text.
+   Text Chunking
+      Split extracted text into manageable chunks aligned with LLM token limits (e.g., 1,000–2,000 tokens per chunk).
+      Chunking can be done by page, section, or semantic breaks.
+   Prompt Design & LLM Querying
+      Prepare a prompt template specifying the extraction schema (e.g., fields, format, rules).
+      For each chunk, send a prompt + text chunk to the LLM API.
+   Receive parsed JSON or structured text from the LLM.
+      Post-processing & Validation
+      Validate JSON schema correctness.
+      Aggregate partial results if multiple chunks per document.
+      Apply business logic for consistency checks or missing data.
+   Output Storage
+      Store final structured JSON data per document/page in database or files.
+   Error Handling & Retries
+      Implement retries on API failures or unexpected output.
+      Log errors and track token usage for cost monitoring.

-2. Research more about reimbursement rates & relation with insurance plans
+3. Research more about reimbursement rates & relation with insurance plans
-3. Find backend host for favorites storage
+4. Find backend host for favorites storage
-4. See if WeiXin has built-in login api / complete server side code for login
+5. See if WeiXin has built-in login api / complete server side code for login
-5. Register App on Tencent Cloud or something
+6. Register App on Tencent Cloud or something
-6. ~~Add AI Chatbot feature (may require RAG / fine tuning??) -> @Clark (Done)~~
+7. ~~Add AI Chatbot feature (may require RAG / fine tuning??) -> @Clark (Done)~~
 5. ~~Maybe add the server-side code as well, but that would mess up the npm build in wc dev tools (Done)~~
 6. ~~Update README.md to include screenshots and stuff (Done)~~